mlsmall/Manging-Employee-Vacation-Requests/README.md

 if status not in ['approved', 'rejected']:
     return jsonify({"error": "Invalid status"}), 400
 ```
-After validating the request data, the function checks if the given status is either "approved" or "rejected."
-If not, an "Invalid status" error response is returned.
+After validating the request data, the function checks if the given status is "approved" or "rejected."
+If neither, an "invalid status" error response is returned.

 ```
 request_to_process = None